jonasesser/gp-docs/devs/guidelines.md

 ### Overview
 GP-Core is maintained for compatibility purposes and can be used for development.
 However, the code for GP Instances is not publicly available, which presents some challenges for developers.

+### Development Process for external Teams

+You can use the GP-Core for your own projects.
+We will answer most beginner questions in the Discord.
+We are very happy if you share your projects with us!
+If you find bugs, please report them in the github bug tracker.
+Also you can contribute by updating code or documentation.

+We give no garantee of the code, use it at your own risk.

+For more advanced questions or direct handson support, you can subscribe to our services with a premium sub.
+See Donations.

 ### Development Process for GP Team Members

 If you're part of the GP Team, you can customize the following aspects for your assigned instance: